maths/moodle-qtype_stack/api/README.md

 - `renderInputs`: String.
 Response will include HTML renders of the inputs if value other than ''.
 The input divs will have the value added as a prefix to their name attribute.
 - `readOnly`: boolean.
 Determines whether rendered inputs are read only.

-The response is again a json document, with the following fields:
+The response is again a JSON document, with the following fields:

 - a string field `questionrender`, containing the rendered question text
 - a string field `questionsamplesolutiontext`, containing the rendered general feedback of the question